INFO-526-SU24/final-project-derekriceX/proposal.knit.md

 -   Question 1 - what country is most likely to become the first "space faring nation" and is there a close second?

--   Question 2 - are any of the countries in the developing world engaged in space launch events?

 ## Analysis plan

 -   The analysis plan is to plot the data on a map and display the launches by country over time.
 Currently, I have no idea how to do this, create a map, and plot an event from the data set onto the map?